-India/ Bharat/ Hindustan are various names given to the tropical nation nestled between Arabian Sea and Bay of Bengal.
-From a tourist’s eye, India is an exotic land filled with temples, festivals, colors, and gurus.
+India aka Bharat or Hindustan are various names given to the tropical nation nestled between the Arabian Sea and Bay of Bengal.
+From a tourist’s eye, India is an exotic land filled with temples, colorful festivals, yoga, mysticism and spiritual gurus.

 The northern region consists of the states, Uttar Pradesh, Jammu & Kashmir, Uttarakhand, Punjab, Haryana, Himachal Pradesh and the capital, Delhi.
 This region abounds in tourist destinations, which makes it the epicenter of tourism.
 Sites like the Taj Mahal, Qutub Minar, Red Fort, Varanasi, Pushkar and much more are found here.

 Tamil Nadu, Karnataka, Kerala, Telangana and Andhra Pradesh are the states in Southern India.
 Hampi, Tirupati, and Madurai are sites which have historic importance.
 The beautiful backwaters of Kerala are just an added bonus.

 Western India has the states Rajasthan, Gujarat, Maharashtra, and Goa.
 Tourist sites like Jaisalmer, Udaipur, Mumbai, and Goa lure tourist from Northern India to the West.

 Chattisgarh, West Bengal, Odisha, Sikkim, and Jharkhand make the Eastern region appealing.
 Puri, one of the Char Dham sites makes Eastern India a pilgrimage region.